 Be sure to also know how much you can afford to pay per month.
 You can figure this out using our monthly mortgage payment calculator below.

-Find Out: 4 of the Best Mortgage Lenders
+Find Out: Best Mortgage Lenders

 Other ways to get the best mortgage rate